quadrismegistus/litlab-poetry/README.md

 (11, 2) And the white breast of the dim sea
 (12, 2) And all dishevelled wandering stars.
 ```
+As you can see, the Line ID is actually a tuple: (Line Number, Stanza Number).

 ### Print